mulberrysymbols/mulberry-symbols/docs/README.md

 We also have:

-- A partial [Finnish translation](https://github.com/mulberrysymbols/mulberry-symbols/blob/master/FinnishSymbolNames.csv) of symbol names (select "raw" to download)
+- A [Finnish translation](https://github.com/mulberrysymbols/mulberry-symbols/blob/master/scripts/data/FinnishSymbolNames.csv) of symbol names (select "raw" to download)

 ### Downloading individual symbols